-These include accessing glass assembly and firebox, cleaning the glass, cleaning the firebox interior, inspecting firebox interior, cleaning firebox exterior, and fireplace reassembly.
+These include accessing glass assembly and firebox, cleaning the glass, cleaning the firebox interior, inspecting the firebox interior, cleaning the firebox exterior, and fireplace reassembly.

 Other steps include checking the outside vent, checking the carbon monoxide detector, checking burner ignition, and scheduling an annual professional inspection.

 It’s important to ensure the fireplace and glass are completely cool.
 Now turn off the gas valve followed by removing the decorative front from the fireplace.

 This should be followed by careful removal or dismantling of the glass assembly using the user manual.

 Cleaning the Glass

 With the glass completely off, you’ll need to inspect for scratch signs (Scratched glasses should be replaced).
 Using a soft cloth, clean or wipe both glass surfaces.
 Also, inspect all gasket fixtures on the glass.